Stealth helicopter: History

-Westland's stealth helicopter research subsequently influenced its other programmes; the NHIndustries NH90 was one such beneficiary via the application of stealth profiling techniques into its fuselage design.
-The AgustaWestland AW159 Wildcat, an advanced development of the Westland Lynx, also incorporated several stealth features, such as infrared exhaust suppressors; such devices have been installed on other platforms by the company, including the AgustaWestland Apache.
-Such measures augment the effectiveness of its defensive aids suite, which includes missile warning sensors and countermeasures dispensers.Several production helicopters, including the HAL Prachand and Eurocopter Tiger, reportedly feature presence-reduction measures or "stealth".
+Several production helicopters, including the HAL Prachand and Eurocopter Tiger, reportedly feature presence-reduction measures or "stealth".
 The use of advanced composite materials on the airframe has commonly resulted in reductions in an aircraft's radar cross-section (RCS).
 In the case of the Eurocopter Tiger, numerous measures were incorporated in its design so that it would possess minimal visual, radar, infra-red and acoustic signatures, which enhances the Tiger's battlefield survivability.
 HAL's Prachand (LCH) is reported to feature a digital camouflage system, an infrared (IR) suppressor fitted to the engine exhaust, and an exterior covered by canted flat panels to minimise its radar cross-section (RCS).
-It is furnished with an integrated dynamic system, including a hinge less main rotor and bearing-less tail rotor, which works in conjunction with an anti-resonance isolation system to dampen vibrations.Bell 360 Invictus, is a reconnaissance and attack helicopter that is being is offered to the US Army's Future Attack Reconnaissance Aircraft (FARA).
+It is furnished with an integrated dynamic system, including a hinge less main rotor and bearing-less tail rotor, which works in conjunction with an anti-resonance isolation system to dampen vibrations.

+Bell 360 Invictus, is a reconnaissance and attack helicopter that is being is offered to the US Army's Future Attack Reconnaissance Aircraft (FARA).
 It is currently under development and incorporates a smooth, rounded fuselage, single rotor, back tail rotor and internal weapons bay, intended to reduce radar signature.
 While the exact extent of the 360s stealth properties may not be available for security reasons, the visible external shape and internal weapons bay do seem to exhibit radar signature reducing capabilities.